StavrouNi/hrc_study_tsitosetal/README.md

 A version of the game exists where the DRL agent is not used and the EE can move only to the human-controlled axis (x-axis).
 This way, the human can gain expertise on how to control the motion of the EE in his axis.

 ## Installation
-* Run `sudo apt-get install ros-<ROS-DISTRO>-teleop-twist-keyboard`.
+* Run `sudo apt-get install ros-<ROS-DISTRO>-teleop-twist-keyboard python-sklearn ffmpeg`.
 This will install the ROS package for sending commands from the keyboard.
 * Run `source install_dependencies/install.sh`.
 A python virtual environemnt will be created and the necessary libraries will be installed.
 Furthermore, the directory of the repo will be added to the `PYTHONPATH` environmental variable.
+In case you do not wish to work in a separate environment, run `pip install -r install_dependencies/requirements.txt`
+* Check the `*.yaml` files and change the paths based on your setup

 ## Run
 Before running anything go to the `game_control_sign.py` file and change the python interpreter path to the absolute path of the virtual environment in your machine.